The Good Life (1975 TV series)

 The Good Life (known as Good Neighbors in the United States) is a British sitcom, produced by BBC television.
-It ran from 4 April 1975 to 10 June 1978 on BBC1 and was written by Bob Larbey and John Esmonde.
+It ran from 4 April 1975 to 10 June 1978 on BBC1 and was written by John Esmonde and Bob Larbey.
 Opening with the midlife crisis of Tom Good, a 40-year-old plastics designer, it relates the joys and setbacks he and his wife Barbara experience when they attempt to escape a modern "rat race" lifestyle by "becoming totally self-sufficient" in their suburban house in Surbiton.
 In 2004, it came ninth in Britain's Best Sitcom.
 The lead roles are taken by Richard Briers and Felicity Kendal.

 Background

 John Esmonde and Bob Larbey wrote The Good Life for Richard Briers, the only cast member who was well known before the series was broadcast.
 Larbey and Esmonde were inspired by Larbey's 40th birthday, which seemed to them a milestone in most people's lives.
 Their story has the Goods' decision to pursue self-sufficiency conflicting sharply with the habits of the Leadbetters, who live next door.
 The conflict between the neighbours, balanced with an increasingly close friendship, creates comic tension as that friendship is tried to its limits.

-Peter Bowles was originally cast to play Jerry but was unavailable.
+Peter Bowles was originally cast to play Jerry, but was unavailable.
 (He later starred opposite Penelope Keith in To the Manor Born.)
-Hannah Gordon was considered for the role of Barbara but was ruled out, having recently played a similar role in the BBC sitcom My Wife Next Door.
+Hannah Gordon was considered for the role of Barbara, but was ruled out, having recently played a similar role in the BBC sitcom My Wife Next Door.
 Esmonde and Larbey chose Felicity Kendal and Penelope Keith after seeing them on stage together in The Norman Conquests.

 Outdoor filming took place in the north London suburb of Northwood, although the story was set in Surbiton, a different suburb in south-west London.
 The producers searched extensively for a suitable pair of houses, eventually chancing on Kewferry Road, Northwood.
 The grounds of the Goods' house were returned to their original state after the filming of each series' inserts, and all livestock removed at the end of each day's filming.
 Interior scenes were filmed at BBC Television Centre in front of a live audience.

 The opening theme was composed by Burt Rhodes (1923–2003).